DMIRLAB-Group/CANM/README.md

 ## Overview

 This code provides a method to fit the Cascade Nonlinear Additive Noise Models as well as to discover the causal direction on the data that contain the intermediate latent variables.
+It builds upon the pytorch and R environment, and we also publish a docker image for running this code.

 Please cite "Ruichu Cai, Jie Qiao, Kun Zhang, Zhenjie Zhang, Zhifeng Hao.
 Causal Discovery with Cascade Nonlinear Additive Noise Models.
 IJCAI 2019."
 ## Installation

 ```
 install.packages("devtools")
-devtools::install_github("dmirgroup/CANM")
+devtools::install_github("jie-qiao/CANM")
 ```

 ## Requirement